jnunyez/kindk8s-open5gs/README.md

 2. Depending on your configuration some services in the EPC must be externally accessible from the physical network (e.g., phy antenna connecting to MME or SGW).
 For this purpose we use macvlan driver in our configurations so that every container interface appears as a `physical` interfaces accessible from the physical network.
 An example of bash script used to create docker macvlan networks for the S1C and S1U connection in our configs can be found in `create-net.sh`

+3. IP Forwarding must be activated in the host for the P-GW to route traffic to Internet.

 ### EPC configs

 Inside `config-` folders you can find the neccessary configs to launch the containeirezed OPEN5GS.